statamic/eloquent-driver/README.md

 ## Mixed driver entries and collections

-This driver **does not** make it possible to have some collections/entries file driven and some eloquent driver.
+This driver **does not** make it possible to have some collections/entries file driven and some eloquent driven.
 If that is your requirement you may want to look into using [Runway](https://statamic.com/addons/double-three-digital/runway).